adrielcafe/pufferdb/README.md

 [![ktlint](https://img.shields.io/badge/code%20style-%E2%9D%A4-FF4081.svg?style=flat-square)](https://ktlint.github.io/)

 # 🚧 WORK IN PROGRESS 🚧
 This library is currently in pre-alpha and should **not** be used in production.
-Stable release coming very soon!
+Stable release coming shortly!

 # ![logo](https://github.com/adrielcafe/pufferdb/blob/master/logo.png?raw=true) PufferDB

 **PufferDB** is a :zap: key-value database powered by **P**rotocol B**uffer**s (aka [Protobuf](https://developers.google.com/protocol-buffers/)).

-The intent of this library is to provide a efficient, reliable and Android **independent** storage.
+The purpose of this library is to provide an efficient, reliable and Android **independent** storage.

 Why Android independent?
-The SharedPreferences and many great third-party libraries (like [Paper](https://github.com/pilgr/Paper/) and [MMKV](https://github.com/Tencent/MMKV/)) requires the Android Context to work (they're Android *dependents*).
+The [SharedPreferences](https://developer.android.com/reference/android/content/SharedPreferences) and many great third-party libraries (like [Paper](https://github.com/pilgr/Paper/) and [MMKV](https://github.com/Tencent/MMKV/)) requires the Android Context to work (they're Android *dependents*).
 But if you are like me and want a **kotlin-only data module** (following the principles of [Clean Architecture](https://antonioleiva.com/clean-architecture-android/)), this library is for you!

 ### About Protobuf